kdkasad/purdue-cs-server-notes/notes/Tailscale.md

 Now that `tailscaled` is running and `tailscale` can control it, all that's left to do is connect the daemon to your Tailscale account.
 Do this by running `tailscale up` as you normally would.

+> [!NOTE]
-I won't provide specific options to use, as that can depend on your Tailscale configuration and desired use cases.
+> The specific options you should give to `tailscale up` depend on your use case.
+I use the following:
-For example, you may or may not want to `--advertise-exit-node`.
+> ```sh
+> tailscale up --advertise-routes 10.0.0.0/8,128.10.0.0/16,172.30.126.0/24 --advertise-exit-node --advertise-tags tag:server,tag:purdue-cs
+> ```